| GENERAL INFO (Jump to Diary)|

 I give up, and follow the coast east on.
 Well, follow it five kilometres inland, and the canals and swamps prevents me from reaching the coast.
 It seems like the coastal area might be farmed or at least grassed, and here are quite some slightly nicer houses along the road.
 I stop several times to botanise, but I find more animals than plants.

 Here are some huge wasps, dragonflies, lizards, and I stumble over a pigeon's nest on the sand.
-The weather is slightly improving, and it keep dry, although with much sun, and I walk around the little town of Mana.
+The weather is slightly improving, and it keep dry, although without much sun, and I walk around the little town of Mana.
 Most houses are old wooden ones, serving the termites better than the humans, it seem.

 I get to see most of the town, before I return to the